Nonlinearity as Rank: Generative Low-Rank Adapter with Radial Basis Functions: Additional Ablation Studies

+In this subsection, we evaluate the effectiveness of different generator bases under comparable parameter budgets.
+LLM weight spaces are inherently high-dimensional.
+In such settings, the Gaussian RBF is theoretically better suited for high-dimensional function approximation compared to traditional polynomials or splines \citep{buhmann2000radial} .

+To empirically validate this theoretical advantage, we compare our RBF generator against Chebyshev polynomials (Cheby) and B-splines.
+The results on the Math10K dataset are summarized in Table~\ref{tab:ablation_generator_bases}.

+At a group size of $g=16$, the RBF base achieves an average accuracy of $70.17\%$, whereas the Chebyshev and B-spline bases suffer significant performance drops ($64.01\%$ and $64.54\%$, respectively).
+When the group size is increased to $g=32$ (which reduces the per-group dimensionality but substantially increases the overall parameter count), the polynomial and spline bases only partially recover their performance.
+In contrast, the RBF generator maintains robust and superior performance across both settings, strongly confirming its necessity and effectiveness for high-dimensional weight space fitting.

-\section{Ablation Study on Latent Vectors}
+\subsection{Ablation Study on Latent Vectors}

 In GenLoRA, the latent vectors $Z_A$ and $Z_B$ serve as the input ``seeds'' for the RBF generators.
 A critical question is whether these vectors actively encode task-specific information or merely act as static anchors for the non-linear mapping.
 To investigate this, we conducted an ablation study on the LLaMA-3-8B model using the Math10K benchmark.
 We selectively froze the latent vectors during training while keeping the generator parameters tunable, using the GenLoRA configuration with $r=8$ and $g=16$ as the baseline.
+To prevent structural collapse caused by zero-inputs, we apply Kaiming initialization to $Z_B$ prior to freezing, mirroring the initialization scheme used for $Z_A$, instead of the standard zero-initialization.

 Table~\ref{tab:ablation_latent} presents the experimental results.
 The standard GenLoRA, where both latent vectors are learnable, achieves an average accuracy of 70.17\% with 0.98M parameters.
 In contrast, when we freeze both latent vectors ($Z_A, Z_B$), the performance drastically drops to 60.63\%, a decrease of 9.54\%.
 This indicates that the generator functions alone are insufficient to capture the full adaptation dynamics; the optimization of the input latent space is crucial.
 Freezing only $Z_A$ results in an accuracy of 62.19\%.
 Since $A$ determines the projection into the low-rank subspace, its rigidity likely prevents the model from extracting optimal input features.
 Similarly, freezing only $Z_B$ yields an accuracy of 61.26\%.
 As $B$ is responsible for projecting back to the high-dimensional space, fixing its latent representation severely limits the flexibility of the update direction.